gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-04-02 store_for_loops()'s relationship to insert_for_loop() reworked and working, a heavy lift.
+Work continues...
+* 2019-04-01 Got exemplar working for guess3.exem again.
+Created controls table.
+6h
 * 2019-03-31 Added a handful of working integration tests.
 Analyzed how guess4.exem should break down, then began migrating from a control_traces table to control_block_traces and control tables to capture every loop iteration.
 8h
 * 2019-03-30 Got TestExemplarIntegration.py working.
 Added tests for fill_conditions_table().
 5.5h